ExpressLRS/Docs/docs/gsod.md

 **Participants**

-The project had 5 volunteers that were either Developers or long term advance users on Discord and known to ExpressLRS…  deadbyte, maybenikhil, StonedDawg, braincell power user, and commanderguy.
+The project had 5 volunteers that were either Developers or long term advanced users on Discord and known to ExpressLRS…  deadbyte, maybenikhil, StonedDawg, braincell power user, and commanderguy.
 Our Technical Writer AghaSaad was found through reviewing resumes.

-While no one dropped out of the project, there were personal issues that arose during the period that made it difficult for some volunteers to be available.
+While no one dropped out of the project, there were personal issues that arose during the period that made it impossible for some volunteers to be available.
 This did impact the project's timeline and delay hardware delivery.

 Selecting a Writer with a pre-existing interest in RC or similar hobby that aligned with the projects, and not focus solely on writing experience, may also have assisted with keeping to the timeline.

 **Timeline**

-Our initial timeline has been heavily delayed through the delivery of hardwar to our Writer… and then the eventual confiscation of said hardware.
+Our initial timeline has been heavily delayed through the delivery of hardware to our Writer… and then the eventual confiscation of said hardware.
 More details below.

 **Results**

 [A number of PRs were merged](https://github.com/ExpressLRS/Docs/pulls?q=is%3Apr+author%3AAghaSaad04) by the Technical Writer, which include major technical topics/issues such as (Crystal Oscillator (XO) Frequency Error](https://github.com/ExpressLRS/Docs/pull/256).
-However key beginner documents will be difficult without hardware for our Writers to learn on.
+However key beginner documents will be impossible without hardware for our Writers to learn on.

 **Metrics**